-Reflecting on the importance of reading in indigenous languages, Muthise Bulani, former Communications Officer at Room to Read South Africa, points out that, "Growing up, having books, let alone owning them, was a distant dream.
+Reflecting on the importance of reading in indigenous languages and of representation in children's stories, Muthise Bulani, former communications officer at Room to Read in South Africa, points out that, "Growing up, having books, let alone owning them, was a distant dream.
 The few that did manage to trickle down to us were about little girls called Tatiana with long silky hair who spoke in English, in faraway places covered in snow wanting to be ballet dancers.
 In my little corner of the world, it was hot and humid, covered with mango trees and the sweet smell of salt from the ocean.
 My world had chickens, ducks and cows who gave us fresh milk every day.
-There was nothing wrong with Tatiana or her dreams, but I wished to also read about Lerato, what animals she had and if they lived close to the sea as well.
-I wanted to read about the different-sized mangoes they had and if they were bigger than ours.”
+There was nothing wrong with Tatiana or her dreams, but I wished to also read about Lerato, what animals she had and if they lived close to the sea as well."

 Many born on the African continent can identify with Muthise’s story.
 Primary schools, educators and caregivers across several African countries have, historically, struggled to access storybooks representing children's indigenous languages and cultures.